 Otherwise, you may want to check the free expert Web sites posted by the National Law Journal, Jurispro, Findlaw and/or LERN.
 If you don't subscribe to LexisNexis Expert Research on Demand, it is also available on on Lexis, but you may not get the attorney testimonials about their experiences with the expert.

 Follow that with a search of (a) expert directories, (b) news, (c)judicial opinions and (d) case filings in the relevant databases, as appropriate, on Lexis and/or a Westlaw.
-Also check directories for the expert's field (e.g., Martindale-Hubbell for lawyers) and the appropriate article index(es) on Dialog (e.g., the "Engineering Index") or elsewhere (e.g., Medline for doctors).
+Also check directories for the expert's field (e.g., Martindale-Hubbell for lawyers) and any appropriate database on Dialog (e.g., the ProQuest Materials Research Professional") or elsewhere (e.g., Medline for doctors).

 You might also want to: